Day 7: Los Arcos to Logroño

 Today’s journey offers over 28 kilometers (17.5 miles) of many challenging steep hills, and the trip will likely take us almost eight hours.
-It is a challenging day; not because of the distance or steepness, but more because I have been walking for a week now and my body is till adjusting to intense physical activity with a 20 pound (9 kilo) pack on my back.
-We knew it was going to be a long haul today, so make sure to take our time, break often, and remove off our shoes on breaks to let our feet breath.
-I have a few new blisters on the sides of my heals, but continue forward.
+It is a challenging day; not because of the distance or steepness, but more because I have been walking for a week now and my body is still adjusting to intense physical activity with a 20 pound (9 kilo) pack on my back.
+I knew it was going to be a long haul today, so, I make sure to take my time, break often, and remove off my shoes on breaks to let my feet breathe.
+I have a few new blisters on the sides of my heals but continue forward.
 I swallow the pain and receive just enough strength to make it through.
 My body may break down by the end of the day, but after a good meal and night’s sleep, it is healed and stronger the next morning.
 Absolutely amazing!

-Our day started with a light, refreshing drizzle as we walk along the countryside roads.
+The day started with a light, refreshing drizzle as I walk along the countryside roads.
 I crank some good tunes and groove down the street.
 Locals wave and honk while driving by, encourage me on my adventure.
-These small interactions, cause me to smile and push me forward….they mean the world to me.
+These small interactions, cause me to smile and push me forward – they mean the world to me.

 I am seeing the same faces on the Camino, as well as new ones.
 Because everyone does not walk the same pace, I begin to meet those who started a few days before me, or those who began a few days after.
-My favorite Canadian couples decide to walk a few more days, so I join them for a couple hours, which greatly lift my spirits.
+My favorite Canadian couples decide to walk a few more days, so I join them for a few hours, which greatly lifted my spirits.

 At one point during today’s journey while walking alone, once again I encounter a shepherd herding his flock.
 Standing quietly to not spook the sheep, I greet the man with, “Hola!”
 He replies with, “Buen Camino,” as we exchange smiles.

-I caught up to Marilee later in the day, and when entering Logroño across a medieval bridge, we cross a grieving family leaving a funeral home.
+I caught up to Marilee later in the day, and when entering Logroño across a medieval bridge, we meet a grieving family leaving a funeral home.
 Tip (Camino Etiquette): We pause and bow as they walk by embracing each other.
 One looks up and notices our respect; she smiles at our thoughtfulness.
-These small moments of human interaction on the Camino clutch my heart, and remind me, we are all the same around the world.
-We are all human with the same joys, fears and sorrows.
+These small moments of human interaction on the Camino clutch my heart and remind me, we are all the same around the world.
+We are all human with the same joys, fears, and sorrows.

-Closer in town we walk through a few more tunnels and see more amazing graffiti.
+Closer in town we walk through a few more tunnels and enjoy more amazing, Camino graffiti.
 I notice one that was very elaborate and stated, “Buen Camino,” to celebrate us and what we are doing.
 I had to take a picture for my memories.

 I am tired and my feet are in quite a bit of pain, but am still cherishing every moment on the Way.
 I am learning to simply give up.
 Not to give up going forward, but to give up control, and blindly follow the Camino signs and arrows.
 I do not know what is around the next corner or hill, but I walk forward and wait in anticipation.
 The Camino continues to be a collection of moments, the steps I take, and the breaths I exhale.
 My faith drives me, as does the beautiful spirits and souls I meet on the path.
 My heart is beginning to open: to give and to receive.